 Lucy Shapiro, Ph.D. has been a member of our Board of Directors since 2012.
 Dr. Shapiro currently serves as the Virginia and D.K.
 Ludwig Professor of Cancer Research and the Director of the Beckman Center for Molecular and Genetic Medicine at Stanford University's School of Medicine, where she has been a faculty member since 1989.
-Dr. Shapiro is a co-founder and director of Anacor Pharmaceuticals, Inc. In 1989, Dr. Shapiro founded Stanford University's Department of Developmental Biology, and served as its Chairman from 1989 to 1997.
+Dr. Shapiro is a co-founder and director of Anacor Pharmaceuticals, Inc. which was acquired by Pfizer Inc. in 2016.
+In 2016 she founded a second anti-infectives company, Boragen, LLC.
+In 1989, Dr. Shapiro founded Stanford University's Department of Developmental Biology, and served as its Chairman from 1989 to 1997.
 Prior to that, Dr. Shapiro served as Chair of the Department of Microbiology and Immunology in the College of Physicians and Surgeons of Columbia University.
 She received a B.A. from Brooklyn College and a Ph.D. in Molecular Biology from the Albert Einstein College of Medicine.
-Dr. Shapiro has received numerous awards and has been elected to the National Academy of Sciences, the American Academy of Microbiology, the American Academy of Arts and Sciences and the Institute of Medicine of the National Academy of Sciences for her work in the fields of molecular biology and microbiology.
+Dr. Shapiro has received numerous awards including the National Medal of Science.
+She has been elected to the National Academy of Sciences, the American Academy of Microbiology and microbiology.
 Dr. Shapiro previously served as a non-executive director of GlaxoSmithKline plc from 2001 to 2006.
 Dr. Shapiro was also a director of Gen-Probe, Inc. from 2008 to 2012.
 We believe that Dr. Shapiro possesses specific attributes that qualify her to serve as a member of our Board of Directors, including her extensive experience in the life sciences industry.